-- Describe how changes to gene expression can cause cancer - Explain how changes to gene expression at different levels can disrupt the cell cycle - Discuss how understanding regulation of gene expression can lead to better drug design
+- Describe how changes to gene expression can cause cancer - · Explain how changes to gene expression at different levels can disrupt the cell cycle - · Discuss how understanding regulation of gene expression can lead to better drug design

 Cancer is not a single disease but includes many different diseases.
 In cancer cells, mutations modify cell-cycle control and cells don't stop growing as they normally would.
 Mutations can also alter the growth rate or the progression of the cell through the cell cycle.
-One example of a gene modification that alters the growth rate is increased phosphorylation of cyclin B, a protein that controls the progression of a cell through the cell cycle checkpoint protein.
+One example of a gene modification that alters the growth rate is increased phosphorylation of cyclin B, a protein that controls the progression of a cell through the cell cycle and serves as a cell-cycle checkpoint protein.